BITFORCE-IT/WildFlyApp/README.md

     -Djboss.server.log.dir=/data/logs

 ## Example
-To use everything included in this example, you have to do two things.
+To use everything included in this example, you need to do.

 1. Place a JEE application archive as described in usage chapter.